Kyle Whittingham: 2007

 2007 would provide more adversity.
 In Johnson's first start since 2005, he broke his collarbone against Oregon State and starting running back Matt Asiata broke his leg as Utah got routed 24–7 by the Beavers.
-The following week, wide receiver Brent Casteel was lost for the season in an embarrassing 20–12 loss at home to Air Force.
+The following week, wide receiver Brent Casteel was lost for the season in a 20–12 loss at home to Air Force.

-Utah looked as if it righted the ship the following week with a 44–6 rout of No. 9 UCLA, the highest-ranked team ever defeated by the Utes.
-But the following week represented the worst week of Whittingham's head coaching career—a 27–0 loss to perennial cellar-dweller UNLV that had many wondering if Whittingham could survive as a head coach at Utah.
+Utah seemed to recover from the loss the following week with a 44–6 rout of No. 9 UCLA, resulting in the highest-ranked team's defeat by the Utes.
+The following week represented the worst performing week of Whittingham's head coaching career, a 27–0 loss to perennial cellar-dweller UNLV that had many wondering if Whittingham could survive as a head coach at Utah.

-But like past seasons, the Utes regrouped and won seven consecutive games, using a stingy, big-play defense and the sledgehammer running attack of Darrell Mack (253 carries, 1,204 yards and 16 total touchdowns), who had been scheduled to redshirt in what was going to be his junior season.
+But like past seasons, the Utes regrouped and won seven consecutive games, using a big-play defense and the sledgehammer running attack of Darrell Mack (253 carries, 1,204 yards and 16 total touchdowns), who had been scheduled to redshirt in what was going to be his junior season.
 The Utes 50–0 drubbing of Wyoming proved controversial.
 Up 43–0 in the second half, Whittingham decided to go for an onside kick.
-An emotional Joe Glenn was caught on camera giving Whittingham the bird after the play.
+An emotional Joe Glenn was caught on camera giving Whittingham a middle finger after the play.
 In the season finale, Utah suffered its second consecutive loss to rival BYU to end the regular season, 17–10.

-Whittingham and Utah overcame that disappointment to beat Navy, 35–32, in the 2007 Poinsettia Bowl.
+Whittingham and Utah beat Navy, 35–32, in the 2007 Poinsettia Bowl.
 It marked the Utes' seventh consecutive bowl victory, which placed them second to Boston College in longest active bowl winning streaks.